axa-ch/easy-config/README.md

 # Install the plugins used in easy-config
 npm i -D eslint-config-airbnb-base@15 eslint-plugin-prettier@4 eslint-config-prettier@8 eslint-plugin-import@2

-# Install this package directly from github
+# Install this package from npm
 npm i -D axa-ch/easy-config
 ```